Skip to content

 Configuration standardsEnsures consistent behavior across team

-Every Claude Code session runs in a container:
+Every agent session runs in an OCI container:

 • AI sees only mounted directories